-In the past, hot water was only a small percentage of a buildings total energy demand, often around 20% for the average home.
-However, as the insulation levels of buildings increases, then the space-heating demand drops.
-Our hot water use for washing and showering has if anything increased.
-Over half the total heat requirements can in some cases be for domestic hot water.
+In the past, hot water was only a small percentage of a building’s total energy demand (e.g. 20%).
+However, as the insulation levels of buildings increase, and the space-heating demand drops, the proportion of heat directed to DHW increases.
+Furthermore, our hot water use for washing and showering has if anything increased – we are all cleaner!
+So, half of the total heat requirements can in some cases be for domestic hot water.

 Low temperature emitter systems (e.g. underfloor heating) can make room heating with heat pumps very efficient, but with hot water, there is little opportunity to reduce the working temperatures.
 The relatively recent regulations relating to legionella health risks have also lead to a general increased temperature requirements.
 It can therefore be quite a challenge to achieve high energy-efficiencies during hot water production when using a heat pump.
 In very general terms, where room heating (space heating) might have a COP of 3.5, When heating a hot water cylinder, the COP may be only 2.5.
-But never forget that an immersion heater only has a COP of 1, so a heat pump should always be better.
+However, never forget that an immersion heater has a COP of only 1, so a heat pump should always be better than an electric heater.

 Combi gas boilers heat water on-demand, but heat pumps always need a storage cylinder.
 There are two main types of hot water storage cylinders.